Social Emotional Learning at PS 24

 Counseling: Our own, in-house guidance counselors, psychologist and social worker regularly provide mandated, at-risk or crisis counseling for students.
 These professionals also provide supportive and crisis counseling with an individual parent as well as with parent and child together.
 A team of professionals in the building utilize as needed the Functional Behavior Assessment Tool to collectively assess and plan an intervention for a child to help prevent problems and encourage optimal functioning in the classroom.

-Mental Health Clinic: In collaboration with Sunset Park’s Lutheran Medical Center, PS 24 houses a mental health center where trained psychologists provide consistent professional support to a substantial number of children in the school setting.
+Mental Health Clinic: In collaboration with Sunset Park’s Lutheran Medical Center, PS 24 houses a mental health center where trained clinicians provide consistent professional support to a substantial number of children in the school setting.
 These same professionals are available to support the families in their neighborhood clinic.

 Parent workshops: In-house personnel as well as consultants from Community Based Organizations (CBO’s) provide educational workshops for parents related to family needs from parenting, health, sex education and domestic violence to economic planning and English as a Second Language.
 These workshops provide an opportunity for our parents to take action to improve their families’ lives.

 Professional Development for Teachers: Consultants from Morningside Center provide one-on-one coaching for classroom teachers classroom as well as modeling whole-class lesson in conflict resolution, group problem solving and the 4R’s curriculum.
+We also partner with consultants form Generation Ready and Teacher's College Inclusive Classroom Project to provide professional development to teachers on pedagogical practices and inclusive classroom practices.